jpbberry/EZPZdb/README.md

 EZPZdb is in it's beta stages so a lot of functionality is planned for the future.

 <h2>Installing</h2>
-Simply add the package and nothing else.
-It's a standalone package only requiring a built in node feature (fs)
+Simply install the package with the command below.
+Once done it will install the EZPZdb package along with cryptojs which is used to encrypt values when password is given.
+It also uses a default node program called fs.

 ```npm install ezpzdb```